centrifuge/documentation/docs/user/centrifuge-pools/intro-to-pools/index.md

 After locking an NFT as collateral in their Centrifuge pool, an issuer can draw down financing from Centrifuge up to the value of the NFT.
 Every financing accrues interest at the financing fee.
 To close the financing, the entire outstanding amount including accrued interest needs to be repaid.
 The issuer can only unlock the collateral NFT after full repayment.

 ### Asset value / NAV
-The NAV (net asset value) reflects the present value of the outstanding portfolio of financings including the reserve (liquidity) of the pool.
+The NAV (Net Asset Value) reflects the present value of the outstanding portfolio of financings including the reserve (liquidity) of the pool.
 It is the sum of the present values of the risk-adjusted expected repayments of all outstanding financings.
 Valuation parameters are also provided by the document underlying the NFT, which is created and shared through Centrifuge's private offchain data layer.

 The NAV ultimately determines the junior tranche value and thus the token price at which investors invest and redeem at every epoch.
 Centrifuge pools allow for different type of valuation methods.
 You can find more details about Centrifuge's valuation approach, including simplified examples [here](/getting-started/pool-valuation/).